 Inclusive Early Childhood Education, Associates

-Graduates with an Associate of Applied Science Degree in Inclusive Early Childhood Education are early childhood educators who can work with, and meet the needs of, families and children from infant-toddlers through primary children in child-care settings.
+Graduates with an Associate of Applied Science Degree in Inclusive Early Childhood Education are early childhood educators who can work with, and meet the needs of, families and children from preschool through elementary-aged students.
 They may serve as child-care administrators, head teachers in day care and Head Start programs, family child-care providers, and family advocates and parent educators in community service agencies.

 They also meet the requirements of the federal legislation, which require that paraprofessionals in public schools have a minimum of two years of college.
-Graduates may be eligible for licensure in the State of Ohio as an Educational Paraprofessional Associate.
+Students who earn their associate degree are eligible to apply to earn their bachelor's degree and earn teaching licenses in both elementary education for PK through grade 5 and special education for PK through grade 5.

 Read information about this program